RedDuck-Software/icanguess.ai/README.md

 # icanguess.ai

-This mono-repository contains a codebase for a `icanguess.ai` project developed specifically for ETHKyiv Impulse hackathon 2025.
+This mono-repository contains a codebase for a `icanguess.ai` project developed specifically for One Trillion Agents Hackathon.

 ## Project structure